 Eligible cherry, peach, nectarine, plum and other stone fruit orchards must have suffered a tree loss due to confirmed X-disease phytoplasma or Little cherry virus.
 The affected orchard must be within 10 miles of other orchards owned by another legal entity.
-Greater than 20 trees must have been removed with costs incurred after 9/30/2021.
+Greater than 20 trees must have been removed.
 Reimbursement levels are up to 50% cost share for up to ten acres (up to $7,500 per applicant).
 A total of $225,000 will be disbursed over three years.

 X-disease and Little Cherry Disease cause small, pale, bland, unmarketable fruit in cherries.
 In peaches, plums, and nectarines X-disease symptoms are typically yellowed curled leaves and shot hole as well as small-deformed fruit.
 These are long-term, debilitating diseases for infected trees.
 Infected trees must be removed to stop the spread of the pathogen.
 They cannot be cured.
 The economic impacts of tree removal are long lasting to growers during the seven-year re-establishment period costing growers an average of $118,095 in establishment and lost revenue per acre.
 The goal of this program is to provide cost share stipends for the removal and testing of trees infected with X-disease and Little cherry disease to slow the spread of these devastating pathogens.